Grid

 If the content doesn't fill the full width of the 12-column layout, the

-columns can be aligned using align-POSITION
+columns can be aligned using align-POSITION, where

-is one of: center
+POSITION is one of: center,

 Content alignment (cont.)